Plugin Development Guide

 Error Handling

-Always include proper error handling:php
+Always include proper error handling:

 function my_plugin_function() {